 Does that explain it?
 Not in a way that will satisfy your skeptical friends.

-But it does confess it and shows the continuity of the Word of God from Old Testament to New Testament to life in the church today.
+But it does confess it and shows the continuity of the Word of God from Old

+Testament to New Testament to life in the church today.
 The purpose of studying the Word of God is not for the sake of knowledge, but faith.

 He has said, "Do this in remembrance of Me."
-O, how I long to say those words standing at the altar.
 But remember that partaking of the Sacrament is not a work we must do in order to receive God's grace, but this is the vehicle, the means, by which God's grace comes to you.

 Again, this is how God has chosen to present Himself; this is how God has chosen to save you.